Twin Cities Costume Swaps + 30 Easy DIY Halloween Costumes Straight from Your Closet

 Halloween is right around the corner, and if your kids are like mine, they have been talking about their Halloween costumes since April.
 If your kids haven’t been talking about their costumes, count your blessings.
 It’s extremely tricky to encourage creativity and ingenuity all the while keeping it real in your own head.

-For those of you who aren’t ready for Halloween, I have a guide to easy and fantastic costumes with things from your closet/dress-up bin.
+For those of you who have waited until the last minute and aren’t ready for Halloween, I have a guide to easy and fantastic costumes with things from your closet/dress-up bin.
 It may take a quick trip to Goodwill, but honestly, if you can’t make it out, your kiddo will have an incredible costume.

 If you have one of these items in your closet, you can make a menagerie of Halloween costumes.
 My personal favorites are characters from children’s literature, but there are plenty of other choices.